Omega-3 Dosage: How Much EPA and DHA Should I Take?

 Omega-3 blood testing: Important numbers to know

 The fastest and most efficient way to determine your omega-3 requirements is by taking a blood test to determine your omega-3 index and working with your doctor to determine a dosing regimen that best suits your needs.
 The omega-3 index is a measure of the relative amount of EPA and DHA in red blood cells, expressed as the percentage of the total amount of fatty acids present.
 If an individual has an omega-3 index of 3.6%, this means that 3.6% of all fatty acids present in their red cell membranes is EPA+DHA.
+Importantly, this result would also suggest that the individual is not receiving adequate amounts.16 In fact, an omega-3 index less than 4% fulfills the criteria for inadequacy.17 Conversely, an index value larger than 8% is considered ideal for health outcomes.18

 But this begs a similar question—how much EPA and DHA does a person need to take to increase their omega-3 index?
-Although this can only be definitively answered through testing, supplementing, and retesting, observational and intervention studies find a dose-dependent relationship between omega-3 supplementation and the omega-3 index.6,25 In other words: the higher the dose of supplemental EPA+DHA, the greater the increase in omega-3 index.
+Although this can only be definitively answered through testing, supplementing, and retesting, observational and intervention studies find a dose-dependent relationship between omega-3 supplementation and the omega-3 index.21,22 In other words: the higher the dose of supplemental EPA+DHA, the greater the increase in omega-3 index.

 Safety concerns: Is there such a thing as too much omega-3s?